Man shot, killed by off-duty Dallas police officer who walked into wrong apartment

 While inside, she pulled her firearm and shot Jean.
 He later died at the hospital from his injuries.

-The unnamed officer is now on administrative leave.
+The unnamed officer is being questioned and detained at this time.
 DPD says they are conducting a joint investigation with the DA.

 This is a developing story and we will be continuously updating throughout.
 Check back for new information and don't forget to download our free WFAA app to stay up-to-date on all news stories in the Dallas-Fort Worth area.